 - High blood pressure

 - Elevated blood lipids including cholesterol and triglyceride

 - Cigarette smoking

 - Being physically inactive

-If you have any questions for the best in class NYC cardiologist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which Manhattan office (Upper East Side, Cardiology Midtown NYC, or Wall Street / Financial District) you would like to see the cardiologist for a cardiac consultation.
+If you have any questions for the best in class NYC cardiologist Dr. Steven Reisman or would like to schedule a consultation or appointment in the cardiology nearby you please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which Manhattan office (Upper East Side, Cardiology Midtown NYC, or Wall Street / Financial District) you would like to see the cardiologist for a cardiac consultation.